NocSent/NocSent/README.md

 # Hello 👋 I'm NocSent //

-I'm a 16 yo student & A sucked web developer experienced in Python, Java(script), cpp.
+I'm a 16 yo student & A sucked web developer experienced in kotlin, Java.
 ### A few of my short-term goals:
 - [ ] Learn a new language like go
 - [ ] Create some impossible applications